 Small space living.
 A necessity in this modern era, but that doesn’t mean you have to sacrifice style!
 Here I share my tips and tricks for making your small space look (and feel) huge.

-When I first lived in a small apartment (London circa 2008) decorating felt tricky, as most of the inspiration I saw reflected great rambling homes in LA or Sydney.
-But since living in Hong Kong I’ve come to embrace my small space… It helps that in that time I’ve learnt lots of secrets to not only create a chic space with limited square footage, but also actually make it seem bigger!
+When I first lived in a small apartment when I first moved out of home, decorating felt tricky, as most of the inspiration I saw reflected great rambling homes.
+But since living like this for over 12 years, I’ve come to embrace my small space… It helps that in that time I’ve learnt lots of secrets to not only create a chic space with limited square footage, but also actually make it seem bigger!

 I thought it was high time I shared with you some of my tips for decorating your own space, small or otherwise, and so decided to create a small spaces series – where I’ll share my tips and tricks for making tiny look and feel beautiful.
 For the next three posts I’ve partnered with H&M Home to share with you three key spaces… madeover!
 First up?
 The living room, one that has a tendency to feel small and cramped if you don’t do it right.
 Read on for seven steps to a light, bright and airy living space you’ll be more than happy to Netflix and chill in.